 What dust do we find at construction job sites or workshops?
 First, assuming we are working at a building project, there are exterior sources of dust.
 Unlike a house, the doors and windows are usually open to gain maximum circulation, even when dusty landscaping operations are ongoing and trucks carrying materials and garbage are running everywhere kicking up clouds of dust.

-Sandpaper, sanding discs, grinders and angle grinders also spray millions of tiny hard particles everywhere, many of which float in the air and can travel some distance before settling, especially inside an enclosed building or workshop.
+Sandpaper, sanding discs, grinders and angle grinders in operation also spray millions of tiny hard particles everywhere, many of which float in the air and can travel some distance before settling, especially inside an enclosed building or workshop.

 Does your business or home workshop have a large door facing a public road with cars and trucks going back and forth?
 Do people with muddy boots come in and out?
 Are dirty pallets with piles of dirt hidden on the bottom boards offloaded inside?
 Do you use sanders or grinders in your workshop?

 If you are sharpening outside, or at a dusty jobsite, or inside a dusty workshop, and especially if you regularly use sanders and grinders there, I recommend the following procedures before you use fine-grit stones:

 - Try to locate your sharpening area away from foot traffic, grinding and sanding operations, and dusty areas;